 When the hotstandby switch secondary command is executed, it starts a process to switch the state.
-If the switch process started successfully, the following message is displayed:

-Started the process of switching the role to secondary
+If the switch process started successfully, the following message is displayed: Started the process of switching the role to secondary.

 You can check the switch status of any HotStandby server to verify if a switch was performed successfully.
-For details, read Section 6.5.1, "Displaying Switch Status Information".
+For details, read "Displaying switch status information" on page 88.